crisslokman/arch/Memo.md

 - [ ] how to create something that when i click on it a popup showsup with other bottons to click on them ??

 - trying to install "Openssh" to try and ssh into my environment
+- trying to install some of other window managers such as "QTILE" "dwm" rather then the one is use "i3 wm"
+> cause dwm is written `C` and configurable in it as well . and qtile is written in `python` .

 # Progress

 ### 2023-10-25